 A detailed study of dynamics, kinematics, sound waves, light waves, optics and optical phenomena, electricity and magnetism, this course uses mathematics to build familiarity with the concepts involved.
 This is a laboratory course.

-- Develop an appreciation for the study of life as well as its unifying principles and underlying mechanisms through a combination of classroom discussion, small group activities, and laboratory investigations
+This course is designed as a college-level introductory course, with emphasis on four major themes of biology: cellular and molecular processes, genetics, ecology, and evolution.
+Students will develop an appreciation for the study of life as well as its unifying principles and underlying mechanisms through a combination of classroom discussion, small group activities, and laboratory investigations.
+Students will develop critical thinking and data analysis skills through a number of independent investigations.

 This course provides mathematically rigorous, in-depth coverage of major topics in physics with emphasis on mathematical modeling and understanding the limits of models.
 Topics will include forces, energy and momentum conservation, translational and rotational kinematics, gravity and rotational motion with particular emphasis on their application to orbits, oscillations, electrostatics, material response to electric field with emphasis on conductors and dielectrics, origins and effects of magnetic fields, and electromagnetism.
 As time permits, additional material on waves, thermodynamics, special relativity, and atomic physics will be included.
-This is a laboratory course

 This class introduces students to the study of behavior and mental processes of human beings and other animals.
 The class surveys some of the major subfields of psychology, including but not limited to: the biology of the brain and nervous system, sensation and perception, states of consciousness, human development, learning, memory, personality, and the diagnosis and treatment of abnormal behavior with an emphasis on the ethical considerations of research in the field of psychology.